UnstableDesign/AdaCAD/docs/learn/examples/hygromorphic-linen.md

 ![file](img/animatedlinen_assignsystems.png)

-To implement this in AdaCAD, you would first add the *satin* operation and set the size and floats to match the specifications for your linen.
+To implement this in AdaCAD, you would first add the <OpLink name="satin" /> operation and set the size and floats to match the specifications for your linen.
 Here, I use a 10-shaft satin as an example.

 Next, you would assign the satin to alternating picks, which we accomplish by assigning them to alternating [weft systems](../../reference/glossary/system.md).